 Gateway to Peru’s southern Amazon, there is no place in the Amazon Rainforest with as many clay clicks as the rainforest surrounding Puerto Maldonado.
 Giving access to the incredibly diverse Manu region and Tambopata Reserve – Bahuaja-Sonene National Park, there are some incredible rainforest tours.
 The Tambopata Reserve forms part of one of the largest tracts of tropical rainforest on Earth at over 3 million hectares.

 Enjoy some of the largest macaw clay licks to see hundreds of these brightly colored birds flocking to the medicinal colpas.
 The clay licks at not just attractive to parrots and are visited by monkeys, capybara, peccary, and tapir.
 Because of this, the area surrounding them are patrolled by jaguar, which increases your chances of seeing these incredible animals sunning themselves by the river.
-Reports from the Manu Wildlife Center, the premier Amazon lodge for the rainforest around Manu National Park, show guests enjoy a 10% probability of seeing these incredible animals.
+Reports from the Tambopata Research Center, the premier Amazon lodge for the Tambopata rainforest, indicate that guests enjoy a 20% chance of seeing these incredible animals.

 The rainforest surrounding Puerto Maldonado is not just home to fantastic clay licks, but is also fortunate to contain beautiful oxbow lakes.
 These are areas where the Amazon’s tributaries once flowed but have since changed direction, which have left behind a body of water very attractive to Amazon wildlife, such as the impressive Lago Sandoval.
 Many different monkeys, sloths, giant river otters, macaw parrots, and toucans are attracted to the lakes, which make for fantastic wildlife experiences.

 You can have a look at our select experiences to browse Amazon Rainforest tours from Puerto Maldonado.